Why would you want to be a Teacher?

 The Mental Health of educators and children needs to be a priority for education in the modern world.
 There needs to be government policy and change that puts the mental health of all Education staff and students as the number one priority.
 Just like Health, a wholistic approach to Education needs to be taken to optimise the positive impact on future generations.
 Optimal teaching and learning can only take place when the mental, emotional and physical health of both staff and students is prioritised.
 Health and Education need to harmonise and work together to enhance the learning of future generation.
 Education is an integral part of society and the future success and achievements of a nation depends on it.

 So why would anyone want to be a teacher?
-Well, I think the teaching profession has been given a really bad wrap lately on the media.
-I am not going to deny that teaching is one of the most difficult jobs you could choose to do, yet I can guarantee you that it is also one of the most rewarding.
+Well, I am not going to deny that teaching is one of the most difficult jobs you could choose to do.
+However, I can guarantee you that it is also one of the most rewarding occupations you could choose.
 Like anything in life, you get back what you put in.
 Effort reflects reward.
 Why wouldn't you want one of the most rewarding professions in the world and to make a positive impact on future generations?
+A pay increase and some respect from society would make it more rewarding, but it is going to take lots of positive change for the teaching profession to draw people to the occupation.

 I will never forget the words I received from a teacher when I graduated from high school and told them I wanted to be a teacher myself.
 "Don't be a teacher!"
 They said.
 "You could be anything you want with your top grades, a doctor, a lawyer, an engineer, don't waste it on being a teacher!"
 I used those words as motivation.
 I always wanted to be a teacher.
 I loved school and I loved learning, so I wanted to instill that passion in others.
 I remember thinking to myself, you are wrong, teaching is a wonderful profession to choose because you get to make a difference in this world.
 So I ignored that teacher's advice and chose to be a teacher.
 I am so glad that I did.
 Despite all of the challenges our profession faces in the current world, I still love my job.
 If a student comes to me and asks me if they should become a teacher, I won't tell them the negative words I once heard about the profession.
 I would tell them...